enactjs/templates/packages/tauri/README.md

 # @enact/template-tauri

-A template generator for @enact/cli to create Enact-based Electron applications.
+A template generator for @enact/cli to create Enact-based Tauri applications.

 ## Installation